 A/B testing is a process that allows you to observe the usability of different versions of a web page or site.
 It’s useful in telling you which web design works better.
 You get to compare the user experience between variations.

-All businesses know the benefit of conducting as a form of customer feedback.
+All businesses know the benefit of conducting a good survey or poll as a form of customer feedback.
 You can do the same for your usability testing.

 Utilize surveys to acquire direct feedback on your website design and the experience of prospective customers and other visitors.
 A great way to implement this is to place a pop-up or use a chatbot on your website asking for user input.